Potato Stew

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-Top view of a white bowl full of potato stew with carrots and peas.
-Crusty bread and thyme in the background.
+Top view of a black bowl full of potato stew with carrots and peas.
+Crusty bread in the background.

-Serve with my easy panini bread ready in 1 hour or this soft no-knead focaccia, and everyone will come back for more!
+Serve with my easy panini bread, ready in 1 hour, or this soft no-knead focaccia, to soak up all that delicious broth packed with soft potatoes.
+Trust me, everyone will come back for more!

 List of the ingredients